Alaska Wildlife: Eagles and Whales Aboard Luxury Yacht Northern Song

 We have scheduled this workshop to coincide with the peak of the herring spawning season near Sitka, one of the largest spring herring spawning occurrences on the west coast of North America.
-The huge biomass attracts many species of wildlife comprising a spectacle of many thousands of animals which come to feast on the vulnerable rich fish.
+The huge biomass attracts many species of wildlife, creating a spectacle of many thousands of animals which come to feast on the vulnerable rich fish.
 This biomass is an essential resource for the existence of almost all marine wildlife in the Pacific Northwest, and this annual spring spawning event is a celebration of this absolutely essential component of Southeast Alaska’s natural environment.

 Eagles gather by the thousands, lining the tress along the shoreline with their majestic white heads.
 The eagles’ keen eyesight and winter hunger helps create a more than formidable aerial presence with their continuous elegant dives, catching herring by the talon-full.
 Seals and Steller sea lions rush through the tremendous schools of herring that ribbon the shallow waters along the shoreline.
 Humpback whales demonstrate a variety of foraging techniques to capture the extremely elusive schools of herring.
 With a little luck, we'll observe the whales' fascinating cooperative ‘bubble-net’ feeding behavior up close.
 And of course, what marine wildlife party in Alaska would be complete without an appearance of the ocean's top predator, the killer whale.
 The orca’s nomadic travels most definitely include a ‘shopping trip’ to the buffet presented by the herring’s arrival to spawn along beautiful isolated beaches.